When Jesus Was Made Sin

 The soul who sins shall die.
 The son shall not suffer for the iniquity of the father, nor the father suffer for the iniquity of the son.
 The righteousness of the righteous shall be upon himself, and the wickedness of the wicked shall be upon himself.

 Each soul answers for its own sin.
 The soul that sins, it shall die.
-As we have already stated, “
+As we have already stated, “the wages of sin is death,” or “the soul that sins, it shall die.”

 However, God in his rich and abundant mercy, made a way for man to be forgiven his sin debt.
 This is the message of the entire Levitical sacrificial economy, which illustrates God’s plan for forgiveness for mankind.
 The answer to man’s sin, is a sacrifice.
 This sacrifice must meet specific requirements.
 The offerings for sin in the Levitical system, must be perfect and without blemish or spot.